chinmayhegde/fodl/_posts/2022-01-16-representation03.md

   (d) but, from part (b), we know that a significantly shallower network cannot simulate so many pieces, thus giving our separation.

-Before diving into each of them, let us first define (and study) a simple "gadget" function, $m : \R \rightarrow \R$ which will be helpful throughout.
-It's easier to just draw it first:
+Before diving into each of them, let us first define (and study) a simple "gadget" neural network that simulates a function $m : \R \rightarrow \R$ which will be helpful throughout.
+It's easier to just draw $m(x)$ first:

 ![The sawtooth gadget.](/fodl/assets/gadget.png)